What the hell is a Relationship Expert?

 - I slept with him even after we broke up.
 People said it wasn’t a good idea, but obviously, if he wanted to continue sleeping with me, he wanted to get back together.
 Right?
 Right? (sigh) WRONG.

-He’s a dating coach targeted specifically at people in mid-life.
-I’m not in mid-life (still in my 30’s – heyyy), but I’ve dated men going through a divorce before and his advice is extremely helpful.
+I’m not in mid-life (still in my 30’s – heyyy), but I’ve dated men going through a divorce before and I’ve found his advice extremely helpful.
+Honestly, I think that he should re-brand his “mid-life” niche because it really applies more to anyone dating in adulthood.

 He’s actually my favorite relationship expert to follow (and no, it’s not because he’s extremely handsome and has a sexy British accent.
 Not sure why you’d even ask that….
 Alright, fine, it’s a little because of that.)